Taner-Tun/E-Commerce/README.md

 Clone the repository: git clone https://github.com/Taner-Tun/jensen_deli/tree/main Navigate to the project directory: cd project\
 Install dependencies: npm install\
-Start the application: npm run dev
+Start the application: npm run dev\
 Start server: node server.js

 Once you've gotten the project running with npm run dev there is no need to restart the npm or refresh\
-The browser when changes to the project have been made.
+he browser when changes to the project have been made.

 ## Github Contribution